korlibs/korge-fleks/README.md

 - Debug rectangle renderer (texture bounds, collision shapes, etc.)

 ## Level map management
-- Support for building huge worlds of seamlessly connected levels from LDtk
+- Support for building huge worlds of seamlessly connected levels from LDtk level map editor
 - Automatic spawning and despawning of game objects depending on its position in relation to the camera viewport
 - Collision detection system for level maps (static) and game objects (dynamic)